SchlossLab/severe-CDI/paper/paper-gfm.md

 microbiome is a promising factor to predict severity, as the host microbiota can play either a protective or harmful role in *C. difficile* colonization, infection, and clearance.
-Mouse studies have found that the initial state of the gut microbiome predicts differences in clearance, moribundity, and cecal tissue damage in mice infected with CDI (Tomkovich et al. 2020; Lesniak et al. 2022).
+Mouse studies have found that the initial taxonomic composition of the gut microbiome predicts differences in clearance, moribundity, and cecal tissue damage in mice infected with CDI (Tomkovich et al. 2020; Lesniak et al. 2022).
 Identifying features of the human gut microbiota that promote or prevent severe infections can guide further experiments to elucidate microbial mechanisms of CDI severity, and incorporating these features into CDI severity models may improve model performance to help guide clinical treatment decisions.

-We set out to investigate whether ML models trained on features of the gut microbiota can predict CDI severity in a human cohort, whether the severity definition employed affects model performance, and whether there is potential clinical value in deploying OTU-based models.
+We set out to investigate whether ML models trained on the taxonomic composition of the gut microbiome can predict CDI severity in a human cohort, whether the severity definition employed affects model performance, and whether there is potential clinical value in deploying OTU-based models.
 Stool samples from 1277 CDI patients were collected on the day of diagnosis and 16S rRNA gene amplicon sequencing was performed, followed by clustering sequences into Operational Taxonomic Units (OTUs).
-We then trained ML models to predict each of four severity definitions from OTU relative abundances, identified which microbial features contributed most to model performance, and conducted a proof-of-concept analysis of the potential clinical value of these OTU-based models and compared these to prior EHR-based models.
+We then trained ML models to classify or predict each of four severity definitions from OTU relative abundances, identified which microbial features contributed most to model performance, and conducted a proof-of-concept analysis of the potential clinical value of these OTU-based models and compared these to prior EHR-based models.

 # Results